Shannon Sharpe: Personal life

-On the 10th February 2023 former NFL star Brett Favre is suing former NFL players Shannon Sharpe and Pat McAfee, as well as Mississippi Auditor Shad White, for making “defamatory charges” about the Packers legend’s involvement in a $77 million welfare fraud scheme.
-A representative for Brett Favre, 53, stated that “Shannon Sharpe and Pat McAfee tried to enhance their careers by fabricating unsubstantiated defamation charges against Brett Favre.”
+On February 10, 2023, former NFL quarterback Brett Favre began a lawsuit against Sharpe and fellow former NFL player Pat McAfee, as well as Mississippi auditor Shad White, for making "defamatory charges" about Favre's involvement in a $77 million welfare fraud scheme.
+A representative for Favre stated that Sharpe and McAfee "tried to enhance their careers by fabricating unsubstantiated defamation charges against [Favre]."
+The lawsuit was dismissed by the United States District Court for the District of Mississippi and the U.S. Circuit Court of Appeals for the Fifth Circuit affirmed the dismissal.